 IEEE/IET Electronic Library (IEL) Provides full-text access to all of the publications of the IEEE and IET.
 Coverage is complete from 1988 to the present.
 More backfiles will be added as content is digitized.
 Here is a link to a training webinar Best Practices and Research Strategies for the IEEE Xplore database

-Materials Research Database Bibliographic coverage of serial and non-serial literature on metallurgy, ceramics, polymers, and composites used in engineering applications.
+Materials Science and Engineering Collection Bibliographic coverage of serial and non-serial literature on metallurgy, ceramics, polymers, and composites used in engineering applications.
 In-depth coverage from raw materials and refining through processing, welding and fabrication to end uses, corrosion, performance and recycling.
 Includes all metals, alloys, polymers, ceramics, and composites.
 Includes the Materials Business Data File.

 ProQuest Dissertations and Theses Global ProQuest Dissertations and Theses — Full text is the world's most comprehensive collection of dissertations and theses.
 The official digital dissertations archive for the Library of Congress and the database of record for graduate research.
 The database offers full text for most of the dissertations added since 1997 and strong retrospective full text coverage for older graduate works.
 More than 70,000 new full text dissertations and theses are added to the database each year through dissertations publishing partnerships with 700 leading academic institutions worldwide and collaborative retrospective digitization of dissertations through UMI's Digital Archiving and Access Program.
 Full Text dissertations are archived as submitted by the degree-granting institution.